jbcodeforce/java-studies/docs/quarkus.md

     @ConfigProperty(name="temperature.threshold", defaultValue="2.5")
     public double temperatureThreshold;
 ```

-!!!
-Attention the field needs to be public, and then in test you need to access via getter!!
-DefaultValue does not work neither.

 Quarkus does much of its configuration and bootstrap at build time.
 But some properties are defined at run time from system properties, environment variables (in uppercase, . transformed as _ : QUARKUS_DATASOURCE_PASSWORD), using `.env` file, and then `application.property` in a `$(pwd)/target/config` folder for development test.